SomeHats/j.dytry.ch/_posts/2012-12-01-codecards.md

 title: CodeCards
 description: CodeCards is a tactile programming tool that makes learning to code physical, collaborative, and fun.
 image: /img/2012/CodeCards.png
+image_2x: /img/2012/CodeCards@2x.png
-image-alt: The CodeCards logo.
+image_alt: The CodeCards logo.
 ---
-Look at this article!
-Woohoo!
-Look at it go!
+You can read more about CodeCards on the [Decoded website](http://decoded.co/CodeCards/) or browse the [source on Github](https://github.com/SomeHats/CodeCards).